 Tammie T. Everly

-My techniques and interests are varied and include such things as Polymer clay, metal etching, wire work, assemblage and use of many up-cycled & re-purposed materials.
+My techniques and interests are extremely varied.
+They include such things as repurposed vintage tins and trays or silver serving pieces, vitreous enameling, metal etching, wire work, assemblages and use of many up-cycled & eco-conscious materials.

 Why do you make your art?

-Making things is an integral part of who and what I am.
+Making things is an integral part of who and what I am and the gifts God has given me.
 I grew up in a family of doers, artists and creators.
 It wasn’t until high school that I realized not everyone’s family were makers.
-When I am not able to be creative, I feel restless and distracted.
 I am happiest when I am in my studio, experimenting with new ideas.
 Even when things don’t turn out as I envisioned, I still appreciate the time and the knowledge that I gained in the process.

 What inspires you to make it?

 I find myself inspired in unexpected ways.
-I am strongly influenced by history, vintage, colors and nature.
-Picking up a package of polymer clay in any color starts me on thoughts of all the things that come in that color, be it flowers or dishes, or even the blouse I’m wearing.
+I am strongly influenced by my faith, history, vintage, colors and nature.
+Picking up a vintage tin or a jar of vitreous enamel in any color starts me on thoughts of all the things that come in that color, be it flowers or dishes, or even the blouse I’m wearing.
 From there I start to experiment, tinker and fiddle- forming, twisting, adding and subtracting until the piece reflects my vision.